ASSIST-IoT 1st OPEN CALL

 - A maximum requested amount of € 60’000 per proposal might be accepted.

-The submission will open and be available to receive proposals from November, 1st, 2021 10:00 CET to February 28th, 2022, 17:00 CET.
+The submission will be open and available to receive proposals from November, 1st, 2021 to February 28th, 2022, 17:00 CET.
 Incomplete proposals will not be evaluated.
 Notifications on funding or rejections will be sent out to applicants, together with any feedback, by May 19th, 2022.

 ASSIST-IoT 1st Open Call in a nutshell